hantsy/jakartaee10-sandbox/docs/rest.md

 Follow the steps in [Jakarta Persistence - Jakarta EE](./jpa/jakartaee.md) and create a simple Jakarta EE project.

-Firstly we create a simple Jaxrs resource to consume Multipart request and produce Multipart response.
+Firstly let's a simple Jaxrs resource to consume Multipart request and produce Multipart response.

 ```java
 @Path("multiparts")